gsvaishnavi10-wq/AI-Medicine-Recommendation-System-/README.md

 The system matches the user symptom with dataset values The corresponding medicine is identified
-The recommended medicine is displayed on the screen
+The recommended medicine is displayed on the screen Project Status
+Day 1
+The project topic was selected.
+The problem statement and objectives were defined, and the overall project plan was prepared.
+Day 2
+Information about common symptoms and medicines was collected.
+A CSV dataset was created to store symptom and medicine details.
+Day 3
+The user interface was designed using HTML.
+Input fields and buttons were created for user interaction.
+Day 4
+The webpage was styled using CSS.
+The layout and visual appearance were improved for better usability.
+Day 5
+JavaScript logic was implemented.
+The CSV dataset was read and user symptoms were matched with the appropriate medicines.
+Day 6
+All components including HTML, CSS, JavaScript, and the CSV dataset were integrated.
+The application was tested with different inputs.
+Day 7
+The project was reviewed and finalized.
+Documentation was completed and the project was prepared for submission.